Employment and unemployment

 Sample

-In 2000 the CSB started elaboration of new LFS methodology in 20002.
-The new LFS methodology had the following key objectives:
+In 2000, CSB started developing a new LFS methodology with the following main objectives:

 - to obtain quarterly estimates;

-- to organise the LFS as a continuous survey;
+- to organise LFS as a continuous survey;

-Based on the information on Population and Housing Census 2000 counting areas, a new sample design was developed, resulting in the creation of a frame of territories covering all private households of Latvia.
-These territories have been further on used as primary sample units.
+CSB developed a new sample design based on information about the Population and Housing Census 2000 enumeration areas, resulting in the creation of a list of territories covering all private households.
+These territories were subsequently used as primary sampling units.
 The territories were stratified into four strata: Riga, cities under state jurisdiction, towns and rural territories.

-The main aim for using two-stage sampling was to reduce the survey costs.
-Design effect (which increased as the two-stage sample was used) was minimized with high number of primary sampling units in the sample.
+The main aim for applying two-stage sampling was to reduce survey costs.
+The design effect, which increases when using two-stage sampling, was minimized by selecting a large number of primary sampling units.

 The LFS was organised as a rotating panel survey.
-The rotation scheme of the households was similar to that before 2002.
-Dwellings took part in the survey three times with a 26-week interval.
+The household rotation scheme was similar to that used before 2002.
+Each dwelling participated in the survey three times, at intervals of 26-weeks.

 Weighting

-Design weights were adjusted using response homogeneity group method4.
+Design weights were adjusted using the response homogeneity group method.
 Each primary sampling unit was used as a response homogeneity group for households.
-Breakdown by stratum and survey time were defined as response homogeneity groups.
+Stratum and survey wave breakdowns were also defined as response homogeneity groups.

 - 14 age groups;